Sadako (film): Plot

-Believing her daughter to be Sadako Yamamura's reincarnation, clairvoyant Hatsuko Sofue prepares to set fire to the padlocked closet where her daughter is confined.
-Sadako's ghost breaks free from a cave on Oshima Island and appears inside Hatsuko's apartment.
-The little girl suddenly appears outside the closet with Sadako and Hatsuko faints as the apartment erupts in flames.
+Believing her daughter to be a reincarnation of Sadako Yamamura, clairvoyant Hatsuko Sofue locks her in a closet and prepares to set it on fire.
+Meanwhile, Sadako's ghost breaks free from a cave in Oshima Island and appears in Hatsuko's apartment.
+Sadako possesses the girl into setting the apartment on fire via telekinesis, killing five people, including her mother.